 However, many services familiar to patients don’t have the necessary controls to protect their PHI.
 For instance, Facebook Messenger conversations are not encrypted by default, meaning that these messages are vulnerable to hackers.
 While the OCR isn’t enforcing HIPAA violations during the coronavirus pandemic, exposing PHI is a breach of patient trust that can’t be repaired easily.

 Common video conferencing providers like Skype for Business/Microsoft Teams, Zoom for Healthcare, Google G Suite Hangouts, Cisco WebEx, Amazon Chime, and GoToMeeting will sign a BAA.
 If you decide to use one of these providers, review their security practices to make sure your patients’ data is protected.

 Get BAAs for all other technology

 Your video conferencing platform likely won’t be the only technology tool you use when setting up telemedicine services.
-To stay HIPAA compliant, get a signed BAA with every technology provider that stores, sends, or otherwise handles your patients’ PHI, including payment gateways and patient intake forms.
+To stay HIPAA-friendly, get a signed BAA with every technology provider that stores, sends, or otherwise handles your patients’ PHI, including payment gateways and patient intake forms.

-JotForm provides HIPAA-compliant forms and a BAA so that you can collect information from patients.
+Jotform provides HIPAA-friendly forms and a BAA so that you can collect information from patients.
 Patients can submit their completed medical forms, with e-signatures, from their mobile devices.
 The forms automatically encrypt patient information to protect it from data breaches.